Prethyenkha/House-Price-Prediction-Flask-App/Readme.md

-# 🏠 Elastic Net House Price Prediction
+# 🏠 House Price Prediction

 Welcome to the **House Price Prediction Web App**!
 This project leverages advanced machine learning—**Elastic Net Regression**—and a modern web interface to predict California house prices using features like *income, house age, number of rooms, bedrooms, and population*.